-- winner of Provincial, Regional, or National championship (or equivalent) must be attending a Regional, National or International championship must be traveling out of Province maximum \$100. per person up to \$2,000. per group there must be other sources of funding must be from Nanaimo the application must be made by a local organization payments will only be made to the organization applying for the grant, not to individuals must adhere to all City of Nanaimo bylaws and policies (Rev. 1998-OCT-19) grants to participants only, not coaches or chaperones (Rev. 1998-OCT-19) cash grants will not be provided if the organization receives a Permissive Tax Exemption, or where the facility is provided by the City of Nanaimo free of charge or at a substantially reduced rate.
-Notwithstanding the above statement, organizations facing critical financial difficulties are - Kind of Funding:
+- winner of Provincial, Regional, or National championship (or equivalent) - umust be attending a Regional, National or International championship - must be traveling out of Province - maximum \$100. per person up to \$2,000. per group - there must be other sources of funding - must be from Nanaimo - the application must be made by a local organization - payments will only be made to the organization applying for the grant, not to individuals - must adhere to all City of Nanaimo bylaws and policies (Rev. 1998-OCT-19) - grants to participants only, not coaches or chaperones (Rev. 1998-OCT-19) - cash grants will not be provided if the organization receives a Permissive Tax Exemption, or where the facility is provided by the City of Nanaimo free of charge or at a substantially reduced rate.
+Notwithstanding the above statement, organizations facing critical financial difficulties are eligible to apply for emergency funding - application may be made retroactively - demonstrated financial need (Rev. 2002-FEB-25)

-□ Travel Assistance only
+Travel Assistance only